DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   should start with relevant protocol header structure from lib/net/.
   The individual protocol header fields and the protocol header struct may be kept together in a union as a first migration step.
+  In future (target is DPDK 23.11), the protocol header fields will be cleaned and only protocol header struct will remain.

   These items are not compliant (not including struct from lib/net/):